Blockstream/satellite/doc/api.md

 where `[file]` should be replaced with the path to the file.

-The application asks for the bid in [millisatoshis (msats)](https://en.bitcoin.it/wiki/Units) and suggests the minimum bid, which corresponds to 50 msats per byte used to transmit the message.
+The application asks for the bid in [millisatoshis (msats)](https://en.bitcoin.it/wiki/Units) and suggests the minimum acceptable bid, namely a bid corresponding to 1 msat per byte used to transmit the message.

 After confirming the bid, get the *Lightning Invoice Number* printed on the console or the QR code and pay it using Bitcoin Lightning (refer to the list of [Lightning wallet apps](#lightning-wallets)).
 Once the payment is confirmed, the transmission will start as soon as the [transmission queue](https://blockstream.com/satellite-queue/) serves your message.

 By default, the above commands encrypt your message or file using the GPG key